cheney2cq/cs244-pa3/README.md

 This experiment is published on Amazon EC2 under *ami to be determined*.
 We used a c3.large instance - results may vary depending on the instance.

-Running the experiment is simple - in the pa3 directory, simply run
+Running the experiment is simple - in the pa3 directory, simply do
 ```sh
 sudo ./run_all.sh
 python -m SimpleHTTPServer
 ```

+This runs the base experiment, as well as the sensitivity analysis for jitter over 3G.

 After the script finishes running (~25 minutes), you'll find several png files